lersonglim/SnakeGame/README.md

 # C++ Program Compilation Guide

-This guide will walk you through the steps to compile and run a C++ program using CMake.
+This guide will walk you through the steps to compile and run a SnakeGame program using CMake.

 ## Prerequisites